So you’re looking for the best condenser dryer?

 Other Condenser Tumble Dryer Reviews UK

-I first wrote this article around 4 years ago and have been keeping it updated since then as the each new year comes and new models get released.
+I first wrote this article around 4 years ago and have been keeping it updated since then as each new year comes and new models get released.
 So below are some of the past models that have been highly rated here on Appliance Hunter.

 Some are still for sale, others you’ll find second hand and they should serve you well provided they’ve been properly taken care of.
-Either way I thought I’d like them here as the legacy products or for those of you who want to get an older model from 2021, 2020, or 2019 that will still keep your clothes dry.
+Either way, I thought I’d like them here as the legacy products or for those of you who want to get an older model from 2021, 2020, or 2019 that will still keep your clothes dry.

 Bosch Classixx Vented Tumble Dryer